 topimg

 Now that Indiana had become a state and land was affordable, thousands of people migrated to Indiana.
-Some came by themselves while others came together in large groups.
-Some of these new Hoosiers were looking for a promising new start in a new land.
+Some came by themselves, while others came together in large groups.
+Some of these new Hoosiers were seeking a promising new start in a new land.

-In 1814 a group of 800 people moved into the Indiana Territory.
-They had traveled to Indiana, like many others, on flatboats down the Ohio River.
-This group of people had a leader named George Rapp and they settled on the banks of the Wabash River.
+In 1814, 800 people moved into the Indiana Territory.
+They had traveled to Indiana, like numerous others, on flatboats down the Ohio River.
+This group of people had a leader named George Rapp, and they settled on the banks of the Wabash River.

 Rapp’s intention was to start a utopian society along the Wabash.
 His followers worked very hard clearing land, draining marshes and planting crops.
-They set up a new town called Harmonie, Indiana.
-Within ten years Rapp and his followers had built fine brick buildings and a church.
-They also constructed a sawmill and grainary.
+They established a new town called Harmonie, Indiana.
+In ten years, Rapp and his followers had constructed beautiful brick buildings and a church.
+They also constructed a sawmill and a granary.
 Sheep and fruit trees were raised to help support the utopian society at Harmonie.

-In 1825 George Rapp and his followers moved back to Pennsylvania.
+In 1825, George Rapp and his followers moved back to Pennsylvania.
 A Scottish factory owner named Robert Owen bought the Harmonist’s land.
 He renamed the town New Harmony, Indiana.
-Owen hoped to make New Harmony a model community and center for learning.
+Owen hoped to make New Harmony a model community for learning.

 robtowen

-More than 1,000 teachers, writers and scholars moved to New Harmony.
+Over 1,000 teachers, writers and scholars moved to New Harmony.
 Owen’s dream never came true.
-After Robert Owen had spent most of his money in New Harmony he left and returned to Scotland.
+After Robert Owen had spent most of his money in New Harmony, he left and returned to Scotland.

 A majority of the New Harmony settlers stayed and fostered a community of learning and cooperation.
 Many of the ideas the New Harmony residents created still exist.
 These ideas included kindergarten, public libraries, trade schools and women’s clubs.